Jerome Felton: Carolina Panthers

 Felton was claimed off waivers by the Carolina Panthers on September 1, 2011.
 After the Panthers waived Tony Fiammetta, Felton was named starting fullback of the Panthers, just three days after being claimed off waivers.
 Felton was waived by the Panthers on November 25.

 Indianapolis Colts

 Felton was claimed off waivers by the Indianapolis Colts on November 28, 2011.
+In the 2011 season, he appeared in nine games and started one with Carolina and appeared in five and started two for Indianapolis.

 Minnesota Vikings

 On March 20, 2012, Felton was signed as a free agent by the Minnesota Vikings.
 On December 26, 2012, Felton was selected to his first NFL Pro Bowl.
+Felton appeared in all 16 games and started seven in the 2012 season.

 On March 12, 2013, Felton was re-signed by the Vikings with a three-year, $7.5 million contract.
 On August 14, 2013, Felton underwent an appendectomy.
 On August 26, 2013, Felton was suspended for three games for violating the NFL's substance-abuse policy.
+Felton appeared in 13 games and started nine in the 2013 season.

+In the 2014 season, Felton appeared in 16 games and started three.
+In Week 14, against the New York Jets, he scored a touchdown on an offensive fumble recovery in the 30–24 overtime victory.

 Buffalo Bills

 On March 11, 2015, Felton signed with the Buffalo Bills.
+Felton started in eight games and appeared in all 16 games in the 2015 season.

-He was released on September 2, 2016, as part of final preseason roster cuts.
+Felton was released on September 2, 2016, as part of final preseason roster cuts.
 On September 12, 2016, he re-signed with the Bills.
+He started in four games and appeared in 15 in the 2016 season.

 On December 15, 2017, Felton announced his retirement from the NFL.